MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box

-5. Select **Next**.
-If a **Save password** dialog box appears, select **Never**.
+9. Select **Next**.
+If a **Save password** dialog box appears towards the top of the screen, select **Never**.

-6. In the **Assign product licenses** window, enter the following information: <br/>
+10. In the **Assign product licenses** window, enter the following information: <br/>

 	- Select location: **United States**

-	- Licenses: Under **Assign user a product license**, select **Enterprise Mobility + Security E5** and **Office 365 E5**
+	- Licenses: Under the **Assign user a product license** option, select **Enterprise Mobility + Security E5** and **Microsoft 365 E5**

-7. Select **Next.**
+11. Select **Next.**

-8. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**
+12. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**

-9. In the **Roles** section, select the **Admin center access** option.
+13. In the **Roles** section, select the **Admin center access** option.
 By selecting this option, the most commonly used Microsoft 365 administrator roles are enabled below it.  <br/>

 	**Note:** All the admin roles will be displayed if you select **Show all by category**, which appears after the last common role.
-For Holly, you don't need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of most commonly used roles.
+For Holly, you don't need to view all the admin roles by category, since Holly will be assigned the Global Administrator role that appears in the list of most commonly used roles.

-10. Select the **Global Administrator** check box.
+14. Select the **Global Administrator** check box. <br/>

-    **Note:** A warning message will be displayed indicating that you now have 5 global admins.
+    **Note:** A warning message will be displayed indicating that you now have 7 Global admins.
 In a normal environment, this would be excessive and not recommended.
-For the purposes of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and three of the other user accounts.
-Therefore, four of the 11 user accounts in your tenant are global admins, which is not something you would see in a real-world deployment.
+For the purposes of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and five other user accounts.
+With Holly, you now have 7 global admins, which is not something you would see in a real-world deployment.
 However, for the purpose of this lab in your fictitious Adatum lab environment, ignore this message.
 That being said, keep this guideline in mind for your real-world Microsoft 365 deployments.
-The best practice guideline that you should follow is to have from two to four Global admins.
+The best practice guideline that you should follow is to have from two to four Global Administrators.

-11. Select **Next**.
+15. Select **Next**.

-12. On the **Review and finish** window, review your selections.
+16. On the **Review and finish** window, review your selections.
 If anything must be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.

-13. On the **Holly Dickson added to active users** page, under the **User details** section, select the **Show** option to verify Holly's password is **User.pw1**.  <br/>
+17. On the **Holly Dickson added to active users** page, under the **User details** section, select the **Show** option to verify Holly's password is **User.pw1**.  <br/>

 	**Note:** If you accidentally entered a different password, then once you return to the **Active Users** page, you will need to select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to the correct value.

-14. Select **Close.**
+18. Select **Close.**

-15. If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.
+19. If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.

-16. Remain logged into the Client 1 VM (LON-CL1) with the Microsoft 365 admin center open in your browser for the next task.
+20. Remain logged into the Client 1 VM (LON-CL1) with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Set up Microsoft 365 User Accounts